dfkaye/dfkaye-blog/content/posts/safer-math-operations-in-javascript.md

 }
 ```

+## Library functions so far

+In all, the safe-math.js module exports the following functions which accept any number of parameters as series data (arrays or comma-delimited).

++ `sum`, for safely adding numbers.
++ `product`, for safely multiplying numbers.
++ `mean`, for safely calculating the average of a series of numbers.
++ `median`, for safely calculating the middle value of a series of numbers.
++ `mode`, for safely calculating the highest occurring numbers in a series.
+Note that function always returns an array.
+If the incoming series is empty, an empty array is returned.
++ `range`, for safely calculating the difference between the largest and smallest values in a series.
+If there are less than two values in the series, then 0 is returned.

 {{< rawhtml >}}
-There is more to cover, but I'll stop here.
 You can view the source of the safe-math module at <a href="/js/lib/safe-math.js">/js/lib/safe-math.js</a>.
 {{< /rawhtml >}}

 ## Tests